top of page

 The "Old City" Challenges (Uptown & South End)

-If you are looking at one of Saint John’s classic heritage homes, we aren't looking for perfection.
-We are looking for bones.
+If you're looking at one of Saint John's venerable heritage houses, we don't look for perfection․ We look for bones․

 The "Insurance Big Three":

-Before you fall in love with the high ceilings, we need to check the unsexy stuff.
+1. Before you fall in love with the high ceilings, we need to check out the unsexy․

-Is the plumbing cast iron?
-Is there a 60-amp fuse panel hiding in the basement?
+3. Is there still cast-iron plumbing?
+Is there a 60 amp fuse panel somewhere in the basement?

-These are the first questions your insurer will ask, and I make sure you have the answers.
+These are typically the first questions your insurer will ask and I make sure you have answers․

 Stone Foundations: